lucasnantonio/lucasnantonio.github.io/src/posts/personal/goldenart.md

 ## Results

 The new website has a much more coherent structure, with products divided by line and type.
 This makes it easier for a user, such as an architect, to find the kind of product they're looking for.
-It's easier for the client to add and change details about each product, attach technical drawings and 3D files, and now each product has dedicated shareable page.
+It's easier for the client to add and change details about each product, attach technical drawings and 3D files, and now each product has a dedicated shareable page.

 To me, this was a challenging and fulfilling side project that quickly elevated my knowledge of web design and development.
 After working long hours to ship the website and after the multiple times I accidentally took it down, I'm now much more comfortable having technical discussions with folks in the product teams at work.